|

 The ride from Ohio to the Allen County Public Library in Fort Wayne, Indiana was beautiful.
 The trees are amazingly huge.
 The library had a fascinating Abraham Lincoln exhibit.

 The ride across Indiana and Illinois from Fort Wayne to Dubuque, Iowa was equally lovely.
 It is harvest time.
 Crossing the Wabash River, crossing the Illinois River on the Abraham Lincoln Memorial Bridge (click here), the Mississippi River Bridge at Savanna, and the ride along the River, through the hills leading to Dubuque, Iowa at dusk.
+Not nice was the confusing signage on US 52 leading to Dubuque, and then discovering the Hampton Inn was full, and Dubuque does not have hotels sprinkled along the highway.

 Today, we took the scenic tour of eastern Iowa criss-crossing the River northwest to Decorah, Iowa, then west to Northwood, my hometown, and site of my class reunion.”